Water Funding May Help Avoid Drought Losses, Analyst Says

 Higher global tensions over water will require the U.S. to take a leading role in managing the resource, Secretary of State Hillary Clinton said in March.

 Annual global water requirements by 2030 will be 40 percent more than current sustainable supplies, according to a 2009 report by the 2030 Water Resources Group, a World Bank-sponsored collaboration that included Coca-Cola Co.
-(KO) and Nestle SA (NESN) among its members.
+(KO:US) and Nestle SA (NESN) among its members.

 Water use that’s outstripping sustainable levels will make crop failures more frequent, Peter Brabeck-Letmathe, supervisory board chairman at Nestle, the world’s largest food company, said yesterday in a speech at the conference.
 Cost increases in drought years are aggravated by the increased strain on water supplies in more-normal periods, as less moisture is available to mitigate the effects of dry weather, Brabeck-Letmathe said.